bcoe/telemetry-quest/data/docs/story.md

 If you can't get this fixed by the end of the day, it might be the last feature you ever ship.

+## Ending

+Deploying the error tracking to your application is much easier than you expected.

+Within minutes, you're able to see what errors were affecting your customers.

+You're able to patch the problems, deploy a fix, and no rollback is necessary.

+You've saved the day.

 ----

 * Deployed the feature of the year, to meet shareholder value.